matthewaubert/knights-travails/README.md

 ## Assignment

-Build a function `knightMoves` that shows the shortest possible way, in chess, for a knight to get from one square to another by outputting the coordinates of all squares it would stop on along the way.
+Build a function `knightMoves` that shows the shortest possible path, in chess, for a knight to get from one square to another by outputting the coordinates of all squares it would stop on along the way.

 For example:
 ```